Ouster TOP

 Requirements:

-• The TOP currently supports Ouster devices using version 2.x firmware.
-Devices that require version 3 firmware are not currently supported.
+• The TOP supports Ouster devices using version 2.x or 3.x firmware.

 • Access to your local network to connect with the sensor device.
 Check your firewall settings if you have trouble accessing the device.